demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

                             :body body})))
 ```

-Let's try to execute this function in REPL
+Let's try to execute this function in the REPL

 ```clojure
 wheel.slack.webhook=> (post-message! "{{webhook-url}}"